ruvnet/ds.js/README.md

-# DS.js - Declarative Self-Learning JavaScript
+# DSPy.ts - Declarative Self-Learning TypeScript

-DS.js is a JavaScript/TypeScript port of [DSPy](https://dspy.ai/), bringing declarative language model programming to the JavaScript ecosystem.
+DSPy.ts is a TypeScript port of [DSPy](https://dspy.ai/), bringing declarative language model programming to the TypeScript ecosystem.
 It provides a modular framework for building composable and self-improving language model pipelines.

 ## Overview

-DS.js enables you to build reliable AI systems by focusing on what you want your language models to do rather than how to prompt them.
-Instead of writing prompts as long strings, you define modules that declare their input/output behavior and let DS.js handle the rest.
+DSPy.ts enables you to build reliable AI systems by focusing on what you want your language models to do rather than how to prompt them.
+Instead of writing prompts as long strings, you define modules that declare their input/output behavior and let DSPy.ts handle the rest.

 ### Key Features